 What are Tenant Satisfaction Measures?

-The Tenant Satisfaction Measures, or TSM for short, are a comprehensive set of performance measures that all housing providers in England must report on every year.
-These measures are collected by a Customer survey and through management performance information.
+The Tenant Satisfaction Measures (TSM) are a comprehensive set of performance measures that all housing providers in England must report on every year, covering a wide range of topics including repair wait times, complaints handling and anti-social behaviour (ASB).
+These reports combine business performance data with Customer survey results.

 Our approach to the TSM survey

-This year’s TSM survey was completed by a sample of Customers in line with the housing regulators rules.
-We invited a sample of Customers across all housing types to take part, only households who have opted out of surveys were excluded.
-By taking this targeted, representative sample, we ensured strong results while managing the survey in a way that delivered value for our Customers.
+This year’s TSM survey was completed by a sample of Customers in line with the housing regulators’ rules.
+We invited a sample of Customers across all housing types to take part to make sure we heard from a representative sample; only households who have opted out of surveys were excluded.

-Our survey ran from September to November 2024, with 3,063 responses collected by telephone, email and face-to-face conversations.
-This provided a strong, statistically valid base for understanding what matters most across our diverse Communities.
-Read more about our approach.
+Our survey ran from September to November 2025.
+We collected 4,855 responses - 70% digitally and 30% over the telephone.
+This provided a strong, statistically valid base for understanding what matters most to People across our diverse Communities.

 Target timescales used to generate repairs and complaints TSMs: